sdangol/fitnation/wp-content/plugins/social-warfare/readme.txt

 * LinkedIn
 * StumbleUpon

-You can also choose where you want the buttons to show up.
+You can also choose where you want the share buttons to show up.
 Choose from the following placement options:

 * Above the post content
 * Below the post content